simonArchipoff/ATSAHSNA/README.md

 This project aims to be a free/libre software to perform accoustical measures.

 It's licenced under GPLv3.
-For now it's under heavy development, you can play with it but please dont build something with it yet.
+/!\ For now it's under heavy development, you can play with it but please dont build something with it yet.
+This development is stopped for now as I'll focus on a CLI interface.

 What's already implemented:
 - two backend (faust and jackd)